 According to recent studies by the Content Marketing Institute and The Center for Marketing Research at the University of Massachusetts, Dartmouth, Blogging may be most useful for small companies who are in the unique position to offer thought leadership in their industry.
-As larger organizations back off blogging in favor of social media, niche marketers may be able to differentiate themselves from the crowd.
+As larger organizations back off blogging in favor of social media in their digital marketing strategy, niche marketers may be able to differentiate themselves from the crowd.
 These days people are still always looking for information, especially in niche markets.
 As saturated as the internet is with information anymore, people have become immune to reading blogs to some degree because the data all seems to be repeated on certain topics.

 However the more specific the topic becomes the more likely you are to be able to still appeal to readers.